 Compelling rhythm, enthusiastic joyful bopping, enough confidence to throw a stick at, lots of smiles - It was great, it was energetic, exhilarating, explosive, thunderous and infectious and a killer combination of techno-funk, and the crowd, or at least that portion of it on their feet had an orgiastic ball.
 It was great to hear the mix of drum and bass with a range of other musical languages.
 It was also great to hear the fine voice of the lead guest singer and to watch the technique of the double-sided dhol drummers.

 The dancing is of superb quality and extremely expressive, carried along by dramatic music and song.
 Partner work is intricate and technically refined, and many of the lifts and dips truly spectacular.
 The images thus achieved - also thanks to the excellent lighting design - are memorable, and the dances' eroticism is palpable.
-The audience were enraptured and offered their enthusiastic applause.
+The audience was enraptured and offered their enthusiastic applause.

 Rhythmic complexity, fast and slow hands, beautiful melodies, great blend of idioms from west and east of the border held the capacity house at the Glenroy Auditorium spellbound.
-This was an upbeat performance right from the beginning and had the audience shouting and vigorously applauding also right from the beginning with every reason.
+This was an upbeat performance right from the beginning and had the audience shouting and vigorously applauding right from the beginning with every reason.
 Their virtuosic skills won them a unanimous standing ovation and in return the audience won two encores.
 What a treat!

-The programme began with Nock "doing his own thing", extemporising to the absolute limits.
+The programme began with Mike Nock "doing his own thing", extemporising to the absolute limits.
 Built-in foot percussion obbligato was often a feature, along with thick tortuous textures, in a labyrinth of jazz-based motifs and clusters.
-New Zealand pianist Houstoun, particularly renowned for performing Beethoven and other classical repertoire, transferred his phenomenal technical skills to interpret a dozen or so of Nock's jazz compositions.
+New Zealand pianist Michael Houstoun, particularly renowned for performing Beethoven and other classical repertoire, transferred his phenomenal technical skills to interpret a dozen or so of Nock's jazz compositions.
 Houstoun interpreted all with great passion and affection.
 He clearly indicated the privilege he felt in performing for this composer - an international jazz-man who has gone to great effort to write down some very complex creations for others to master and enjoy.

 Cabaret diva Helen Medlyn, with Penny Dodd at piano, filled the auditorium with convivial vocal portraiture, delighting a responsive audience.
 The show of song and anecdote was tailored to highlight Medlyn's unique style of comic flair, as pertinent stylistic delivery revealed the inner secrets and desires of - a glamour girl, a call girl, a proprietress and finally a murderess.
 Such passion in engaging her audiences defines international performer Medlyn as the complete mistress of vaudeville, and Hotel is definitely among the best of this genre to come South.